5 Steps to a Stress-free Children’s Party

 #2.
 Watch your e-numbers

 Kids need to have fun at their birthday party, and nobody is going to have fun with bowls of celery sticks and hummus, so let them have crisps, cake, ice cream and whatever else they fancy.
 You can make life a lot easier for yourself by making choices which contain less e-numbers.
 Opt for snack foods without artificial colourings and flavourings and you’ll find the kids are a lot calmer, which in turn will make you feel less stressed!
+You may also want to look for various drinking choices (for example, check out Orangina drink) to keep them hydrated at all times.

 #3.
 Be organised